 Exams and Tests

-If genetic testing shows that you have the mutation associated with this condition, and your symptoms match a typical pattern, the diagnosis is nearly certain.
-Laboratory tests or x-rays can rule out other possible diseases to help make the diagnosis.
+If genetic testing shows that you have the MEFV gene mutation and your symptoms match the typical pattern, the diagnosis is nearly certain.
+Laboratory tests and x-rays or other imaging tests are used to rule out other possible diseases to help confirm the diagnosis.

-Certain blood tests may be higher than normal when done during an attack.
+Levels of certain blood tests may be higher than normal when done during an attack.
 Tests may include:

 When to Contact a Medical Professional

-Call your health care provider if you or your child develops symptoms of this condition.
+Contact your provider if you or your child develops symptoms of this condition.

 Familial paroxysmal polyserositis; Periodic peritonitis; Recurrent polyserositis; Benign paroxysmal peritonitis; Periodic disease; Periodic fever; FMF

-Review Date 8/31/2014
+Review Date 7/26/2022